discipolo/dashpit/README.md

 # dashpit link page

-this will show a list of links
+will show a list of links

-you can run a docker command locally and visit the page ... in your browser

-you can also place these files in a webroot of your apache server
+## requirements:
+composer
+docker setup
+## setup
+run composer install in directory after cloning to get dependencies
 ## configure
+yaml file takes associative titles and urls for now
 ## Run:
+you can run a docker command locally and visit the page ... in your browser you can also place these files in a webroot of your apache server